communitiesuk/epb-aws-infrastructure/README.md

 In terraform, we use modules which may require variables to be set.
 Even the top level (root) terraform definitions may require variables.

 These variables may be sensitive, so they should be stored securely and not checked into git.
-TODO: Add method for secure storage for easier sharing.

 To avoid having to type each var whenever you run `terraform apply` command, it is good idea to keep a private set of variables in `tfvars` file.
 Better yet, to make things less verbose to run, store them in `.auto.tfvars` file.